-Right off the bat the Timegrapher registered an exceptional amplitude reading and I was able to regulate the Escapement.
-This was as good an indication as any that I could save this watch.
+Right off the bat the Timegrapher registered an exceptional amplitude reading and with a little effort I was able to regulate the Escapement.
+This was as good an indication as any that the movement could be saved.

 I moved onto assembling the chronograph mechanism which had to be done from memory as there is no technical sheet available or Esembl-o-graf course to lean on for an Excelsior Park movement.

 If there is one clear difference to be spotted it is how the hour recording mechanism operates.
 In the chronographs I’ve serviced earlier the Hour Recording Runner is driven directly from the Mainspring Barrel.
-In this movement the Hour Recording Runner is pushed by the Hour Wheel in the Dial Train.
-It’s an elegant solution.
+In this movement the Hour Recording Runner is pushed by the Hour Wheel from the Dial Train.
+It’s an logical solution.

-With the movement together and ticking it was time to re-case it and affix the dial.
+With the movement together and ticking smartly, it was time to re-case it, install the Chronograph Pushers, and affix the dial.

-I set the movement the case and prepared to install the new Chronograph Pushers.
-These I found on eBay early during the repair and ordered straight away.
+I set the movement in the case and prepared to install the new pushers.
+These I found on eBay early during the beginning of the service and ordered straight away.
 They came in from Australia and initially were not a proper fit as the steel shafts were too long.
-I turned the shafts down on the lathe and re-threaded the ends.
-The Chronograph Pushers were then installed and I tested the function of each button.
+I turned the shafts down on the lathe and put new threads on the ends.
+They were then installed and I tested the function of each button.

-Before installing the dial I attempted to clear the rust stains with a bit of distilled water and a Q-Tip but was dismayed to find the blue Tachymetre, which circles the perimeter, came away with almost no effort at all.
+Before installing the dial I attempted to clear the rust stains with a bit of distilled water and a Q-Tip but was dismayed to find the blue Tachymetre, scale which circles the perimeter of the dial, came away with almost no effort at all.
 I had to stop before things got any worse and accept defeat.
 The dial still looks darn good for its age so I’m not complaining.

 I reset the hands and installed a new high dome acrylic crystal to complete the job.